Cumberland County Technical Education Center

-Cumberland County Technology Education Center (CCTEC) is a four-year vocational public high school located in Millville, New Jersey, United States (with a Vineland postal address) that serves students in ninth through twelfth grades from across Cumberland County, operating as part of the Cumberland County Vocational School District.
+Cumberland County Technical Education Center (CCTEC, formally known as The John F. Scarpa Technical Education Center of Cumberland County) is a four-year vocational public high school located in Millville, in the U.S. state of New Jersey (with a Vineland postal address) that serves students in ninth through twelfth grades from across Cumberland County, operating as part of the Cumberland County Vocational School District.

-As of the 2021–22 school year, the school had an enrollment of 1,029 students and 86.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
-There were 213 students (20.7% of enrollment) eligible for free lunch and 63 (6.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,194 students and 94.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.7:1.
+There were 207 students (17.3% of enrollment) eligible for free lunch and 63 (5.3% of students) eligible for reduced-cost lunch.

 History

-The school was formerly known as the Cumberland County Technical Education Center (same acronym) and its previous campus was in Deerfield Township (with a Bridgeton postal address).
+The school's previous campus was in Deerfield Township (with a Bridgeton postal address).

 The school, previously only a part-time school, relocated starting in the 2016-17 school year to a 200000 sqft campus in Millville constructed at a cost of $70 million and located next to Cumberland County College.
 The school initiated a new full-time high school program that included 240 students who will be part of the initial graduating class of 2020.

+After receiving a donation of $1 million from the John F. Scarpa Foundation, the school was formally named as The John F. Scarpa Technical Education Center of Cumberland County.

 Administration

 The school's principal is Gregory McGraw.
-His core administration team includes six assistant principals.
+His core administration team includes four assistant principals.